SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

 In order to use the view factors as follows, we need to assume that the surfaces considered are diffuse (lambertian).
 Which means that their optical properties are independent of the angle of the rays (incident, reflected, or emitted).

-The current version of the view factor model only addresses PV rows that are made out of straight lines (no "dual-tilt" for instance).
+The current version of the view factor model only addresses PV rows that are made out of straight lines (no "dual-tilt" for instance), with a flat ground.
 But the PV array can have any azimuth or tilt angle for the simulations.
-Below is the 2D representation of such a PV array.
+Below is the 2D representation of such a PV array, plotted with ``pvfactors``.

 .. figure:: /_static/pvarray.png